• Customer Advisory

 Key Impacts

-• The Strait of Hormuz is shut down, with many ships turning around or re-routing
+• The Strait of Hormuz is shut down, with many ships turning around or re-routing.

 • Houthi militants in Yemen are threatening retaliation and may resume attacks on commercial shipping in the Red Sea.